gurrier/localvolts/README.md

   nmi_id: "1234567890" #Ignore trailing checksum digit on Localvolts bill and dashboard
 ```

-# Manual method to get the integration installed in Home Assistant

-In Home Assistant, copy the files in this repository into your existing Home Assistant's custom_components folder.

-# Alternative method using HACS to install the Localvolts Integration
+# Using HACS to install the Localvolts Integration

-If you already have HACS installed for Home Assistant you can try adding this as a custom repository
+If you already have HACS installed for Home Assistant you can add this integration as a custom repository

-In HACS
+In HACS,

 1. Click on the 3 dots in the top right corner.
 2. Select "Custom repositories"